AnanyaMenon123/SMS-Spam-Classification/README.md

    Collect a dataset of SMS messages labeled as spam or ham.
 This dataset serves as the foundation for training and evaluating the machine learning models.

 2. **Data Preprocessing:**
    Clean and preprocess the raw text data by removing unnecessary characters, converting text to lowercase, and tokenizing the text into individual words.
-Stopword removal and stemming may also be applied to reduce noise.
+Stopword removal and stemming is also applied to reduce noise.

 3. **Feature Extraction:**
    Convert the preprocessed text data into numerical format that machine learning algorithms can understand.
 In this project, we have used techniques like Bag of Words (BoW) and TF-IDF (Term Frequency-Inverse Document Frequency) to represent text as feature vectors.